vordimous/zilla-docs/src/how-tos/deploy-operate.md

 ZILLA_INCUBATOR_ENABLED=true
 ```

-## Export `TACE` level Log Dump
+## Export `TRACE` level Log Dump

 The [zilla dump](../reference/config/zilla-cli.md#zilla-dump) command will capture all of the internal events at the stream level for a detailed analysis of what zilla was doing.
-These logs are capture down to the nanosecond and are exported as a `.pcap` file to be used with [Wireshark](https://wiki.wireshark.org/SampleCaptures).
+These logs are captured down to the nanosecond and are exported as a `.pcap` file to be used with [Wireshark](https://wiki.wireshark.org/SampleCaptures).
 You can find instructions on how to view the capture in wireshark in the zilla dump [plugin install section](../reference/config/zilla-cli.md#i-install-plugin-directory).